Research

 State-of-the-art methodology

 To accurately measure and visualize telomere dysfunction in multiple tissues, the Cell and Molecular Aging Lab has optimized different methods using both conventional fluorescent microscopy and super-resolution microscopy.
-Additionally, Dr. Passos' lab developed computer imaging software to quantify telomere dysfunction in different cells and tissues in an unbiased and reliable manner.
-Dr. Passos and his team continue to work toward the development of novel methods and analysis tools to investigate telomeres and senescence in tissues.
+Also, Dr. Passos' lab developed computer imaging software to quantify telomere dysfunction in different cells and tissues in an unbiased and reliable manner.

 Mitochondria and aging